olmps/memo/ARCHITECTURE.md

 dependencies interfaces, like databases, file system, etcetera, and the `isolated_services` as completely "pure" business logic, as it only requires to know the logic itself and nothing else.

+Because these are independent, the impure `services` may use them as dependencies, as it would never create a cyclical reference problem.

 #### `models/`

 A domain model - a set of structures that represent a business object.